Cave of Niaux

-The Cave of Niaux (French: Grotte de Niaux) is located in the Niaux commune, Ariège département in south-western France as part of a wider geological system that includes the Sabart Cave and Lombrives Cave in the hill of Cap de la Lesse de Bialac.
-The Niaux cave's system is complex and has a combined length of more than 14 km of underground passages and chambers.
-An archaeological site with a documented history of Paleo-human presence, Niaux contains numerous distinct areas and galleries of carefully drawn and vivid wall paintings, executed in a black-outlined style typical of the classic Magdalenian period, between 17,000 and 11,000 years ago.
+The Cave of Niaux (French: Grotte de Niaux) is located in the Niaux commune, Ariège département in southwestern France as part of a wider geological system that includes the Sabart Cave and Lombrives Cave in the hill of Cap de la Lesse de Bialac.

+The Niaux Cave's system is complex and has a combined length of more than 14 km of underground passages and chambers.
+An archaeological site with a documented history of paleo-human presence, Niaux contains numerous distinct areas and galleries of carefully drawn and vivid wall paintings, executed in a black-outlined style typical of the classic Magdalenian period, between 17,000 and 11,000 years ago.

 Overview

-Félix Garrigou, prehistorian and hydrologist, known for his investigations of caves of southern France visited the site in 1869.
-He is the first person attributed to a documented suspicion - notes in his diary - about the true identity of the site.
+Félix Garrigou, prehistorian and hydrologist, known for his investigations of caves of southern France, visited the site in 1864 and was shown some of the paintings.

 Research

 Only after a Commander Molard and his sons had discovered the gallery of Salon Noir and published a plan of the cave did Niaux attract specialists' attention in 1869.
 It was investigated by Henri Breuil and Emile Cartailhac a year later and received full-scale recognition.
-In 1925 J. Mandeman found another gallery with black paintings and called it Cartailhac Gallery.
-In 1971, a major scientific examination was undertaken by Jean Clottes and Robert Simonnet and in 1980 and 1981 a team of scientists made an inventory of all the pictures in the cave.
+In 1925, J. Mandeman found another gallery with black paintings and called it Cartailhac Gallery.
+In 1971, a major scientific examination was undertaken by Jean Clottes and Robert Simonnet and in 1980 and 1981, a team of scientists made an inventory of all the pictures in the cave.

 Site

 Niaux Cave, situated in a steep-sided valley in the commune of Vicdessos in the Tarascon basin is one of the few cave systems left where exceptional prehistoric paintings can still be viewed by the public.
-The previously unrecorded separate Reseau Clastres network has been found only as recently as 1970.
+The previously unrecorded separate Reseau Clastres network was only discovered in 1970.
 It holds a series of prehistoric 'footprints' and a rare charcoal sketch of a weasel.